Dreaming of Canada? We got the perfect Canada Bucket list Challenge for you to get started!

 One of the bucket list items to do in Vancouver is to explore the 10-km or 13,123-step seawall loop around Stanley Park.
 It is Vancouver’s most popular fresh-air attraction.

 The beautiful area of Stanley Park is a stunning urban green space.
 So when in Vancouver head to the Park and walk or bike the paved route that loops around the park.

 Glamping on Vancouver Island

 Canada allows you to explore and soak in nature in luxury.
 Like the Clayoquot Wilderness Resort, for example.
 It is located on Vancouver Island and it gives camping in Canada a serious showstopper look.

-Here you can upgrade your tent to a king, or queen-sized beds, en suite bathrooms with heated floors, antique dressers, heirloom china, thermostat-controlled heating, chef-created cuisine, complimentary wireless internet access, and more.
+Here you can upgrade your tent to a king, or queen-sized bed, en suite bathrooms with heated floors, antique dressers, heirloom china, thermostat-controlled heating, chef-created cuisine, complimentary wireless internet access, and more.

-Clayoquot Wilderness Resort pampers guests with warm hospitality for couples, family or groups!
+Clayoquot Wilderness Resort pampers guests with warm hospitality for couples, families, or groups!

 Whistler Blackcomb Ski Resort